-Located in the heart of downtown on Third Street, the Geneva History Museum offers a Main Gallery, “Geneva’s Story,” a feature gallery that changes throughout the year, research facilities, climate controlled storage for collections and artifacts and a Gift Shop with unique Geneva items and souvenirs.
+Located in the heart of downtown on Third Street, the Geneva History Museum (GHM) was awarded national accreditation from the American Alliance of Museum in 2022.
+GHM offers a Main Gallery, “Geneva’s Story,” a feature gallery that changes throughout the year, research facilities, climate controlled storage for collections and artifacts and a Gift Shop with unique Geneva items and souvenirs.

 Plan a visit to attend one of our educational programs and events or just stop in to see whats new.
 There is always something going on at the Geneva History Museum.

 Admission includes two galleries.

 $5/adult; $2/ages 3-5, students & seniors 65+

 Thru December 23

 A 19th century ship's journey from Norway to Illinois

 In collaboration with Friends of the Viking Ship.

 The Viking ship was built in 1892 in Norway as a replica of the ancient Viking ship Gokstad.
 In 1893 the Viking sailed from Norway to Chicago and survived an incredibly long and dangerous nonstop crossing of the Atlantic Ocean to become one of the greatest attractions at the World’s Columbian Exposition.